AI in Recruitment: What AI Won’t Do For You?

 EVENT DETAILS

-Thank you to speakers, Krzysztof Deniusiuk, Senior Associate Manager and Maksymilian Gralec, Consultant from Michael Page, an AmCham member company, and Małgorzata Grzelak and Piotr Zygmunt for moderating the discussion.
+Thank you to speakers, Krzysztof Denisiuk, Senior Associate Manager, and Maksymilian Gralec, Consultant from Michael Page, and Małgorzata Grzelak and Piotr Zygmunt, Co-Chairs of the AmCham HR Committee, for moderating the discussion (picture made with AI :)

 SPEAKERS